Respiratory Protection: Breathe Easy

 Both atmosphere-supplying and air-purifying respirators come in half-facepiece and the full-facepiece models.
 Full facepiece respirators have a visor and cover the entire face; half facepiece respirators only cover the nose, mouth and chin.
 Full-facepiece respirators fit better and are more protective than half-facepiece respirators.
 Full-facepiece respirators may be used when eye protection is recommended in addition to respiratory protection.

-For additional information about the university’s respiratory protection program or to obtain a fit test, contact EH&S at 335-3041.
+For additional information about the university’s respiratory protection program see our Respiratory Protection Program webpage or contact EH&S at 335-3041.